 What is Google AMP?

-Google AMP (Accelerated Mobile Pages) is an open-source HTML project designed to create incredibly fast and lightweight mobile pages.
+Google AMP is an HTML project designed to create fast-loading and lightweight mobile pages.

 Facebook Instant Article Example